 Tourism Employment

 Chart 1 tracks the total number of individuals employed in Canada’s tourism sector for each month and compares it to monthly employment in 2019.
 Users can select data for Canada or each province at the right-hand side of the chart.
 Additional graphs can be selected using the arrow at the bottom of the chart window.
-Graphs two and three in the series show employment levels relative to other provinces.
-Graph four shows the month-over-month change in employment (blue bars) and the year-to-date change in employment compared to December 2019 (orange bars).
-Graph five breaks out the month-over-month change in employment by employment type (full-time or part-time).
+Graph two shows the month-over-month change in employment (blue bars) and the year-to-date change in employment compared to December 2019 (orange bars).
+Graph three breaks out the month-over-month change in employment by employment type (full-time or part-time).

 Chart 1: Tourism Employment by Province

 Chart 2 displays the same employment information but for each of the five industry groups that make up the tourism sector.
 Additional graphs can be selected using the arrow at the bottom of the chart.
-Graph two in the series shows the amount of monthly employment in each industry group relative to each other.
-Graph three shows the month-over-month change in employment (blue bars) and the year-to-date change in employment compared to December 2019 (orange bars).
-Graph four breaks out the month-over-month change in employment by employment type (full-time or part-time).
+Graph two shows the month-over-month change in employment (blue bars) and the year-to-date change in employment compared to December 2019 (orange bars).
+Graph three breaks out the month-over-month change in employment by employment type (full-time or part-time).

 Chart 2: Tourism Employment by Industry Group